devicetree-org/lopper/README-architecture.md

 the latest detailed information on lopper, execute the following:

     % pydoc3 lopper/__init__.py
+    % pydoc3 lopper/__main__.py
     % pydoc3 lopper/tree.py
     % pydoc3 lopper/fdt.py
     % pydoc3 lopper/dt.py
+    % pydoc3 lopper/schema.py

 # Lopper Inputs / Outputs:

-Although most inputs and outputs from Lopper are dts files (or dtb in rare cases), YAML is also supported.
+Although most inputs and outputs from Lopper are dts files (or dtb in rare cases), YAML/JSON is also supported.
 While not everything can (or should) be expressed in YAML, both lops and device tree elements can be expressed in this format.

-Note: The core of Lopper, assists, lops, etc, are not aware of the input / output formats, but operate on the LopperTree/Lopper data structures.
+Note: The core of Lopper, assists, lops, etc, are not aware of the input /
+      output formats, but operate on the LopperTree/Lopper data structures.
 It is this separation that allows Lopper to abstract both the tree and convert between the various formats.

-To aid decoding and interpretation of properties carried in a LopperTree, if a node has been created from yaml, the LopperNode field '_source' is set to "yaml" (otherwise it is "dts").
+To aid decoding and interpretation of properties carried in a LopperTree, if a node has been created from yaml, the LopperNode field '_source' is set to "yaml" or "json" (otherwise it is "dts").

 # Lopper Tree and complex (non-dts) types: